K0rosan/MSc-TBE-Thesis---Rosemary-Beetle/README.md

 -Northern Ireland population & boundaries: https://www.nisra.gov.uk/support/geography/super-data-zones-census-2021

-# Details of the submission:
+# Details of the paper submission:

 -Title: QUANTIFYING RECORDER EFFORT, CLIMATE BASELINES, AND URBAN INFRASTRUCTURE AS DRIVERS OF THE ROSEMARY BEETLE (CHRYSOLINA AMERICANA) INVASION IN THE UK.